 Control/shared register 0x01 contains the device revision and device ID.
-The device revision shown in Table 14 is the current revision for the DS110DF410.
+The device revision shown in Table 12 is the current revision for the DS100DF410.
 The device ID will be different for the different devices in the retimer family.
+The value shown in "For the DS100DF410, Register 0x01, bits 4:0 = 0x10" is the correct value for the DS100DF410.
 This register is useful because it can be interrogated by software to determine the device variant and revision installed in a particular system.
 The software might then configure the device with appropriate settings depending upon the device variant and revision.

-8.5.3 Control/Shared Register Reset
+7.5.3 Control/Shared Register Reset